 It’s your child’s birthday, and of course you want it to be special.
-For some parents, an in-home party is the way to go, but many of us are looking for birthday party options that will spare us the cleanup time and the pressure of entertaining a large group alone.
+For some parents, an in-home party is the way to go, but many are looking for fun birthday party places and options that will spare them the cleanup and the pressure of entertaining a large group.

-Whether you are a seasoned parent planning your teen’s next birthday or a new mom looking for the right place to have your little one’s party, read on for birthday party places that are perfect for kids of all ages.
+Whether you are a seasoned parent planning your teen’s next birthday or a new mom looking for the right place to have your little one’s soiree, read on for the best places for kids birthday parties — at any age.

 For children 5 and under, you’ll want to find a place that specializes in entertaining a younger crew with simple fun and in a limited time.
 Most kids this age won’t last long before they’re ready to chill out with a nap, and these places are ideal for our littlest partiers.

 Places like the Little Gym, My Gym and even your local YMCA specialize in throwing parties for young kids.
 Typically, you are assigned helpers who guide the children through the entire party, and you just need to supply the food and paper products.
 Kids will love playing games, like hiding in the parachute and swinging around on the kid-sized gymnastics equipment.

 What better way to show your little one a good time (and wear them out as a bonus) than by letting them and their friends bounce around gleefully for an hour or so?
 Most bounce venues will also provide party helpers to work with the kids and several different bounce sections to ensure that no one gets bored.
 BounceU is a popular venue with locations all over the U.S.